spyeyeapp/test-repo/README.md

 - **[Latest release](https://github.com/spyeyeapp/spyeye-android/releases/latest)** (GitHub)
 - Or from [SpyEye website](https://spyeye.app)

+> [!TIP]
-Each release includes a SHA-256 checksum — verify the APK against it before installing.
+> Each release includes a SHA-256 checksum — verify the APK against it before installing.

 ## Bugs and ideas